Glencore shares jump on debt reduction, spending cuts

-The mining and trading company said it was targeting net debt of between $18 billion and $19 billion by the end of 2016, against a previous target of $20 billion.
+The mining and trading company said it was targeting net debt of between $18 billion (£11.8 billion) and $19 billion by the end of 2016, against a previous target of $20 billion.

 Chief Executive Ivan Glasenberg, a veteran of commodities trading who took the company public only four years ago, had to bow to shareholder pressure in September by agreeing to cut Glencore's debts and protect its credit rating.